Banco Espirito Santo says closing Hong Kong operations

-HONG KONG Portugal's Banco Espirito Santo SA BES.LS has told its clients in Hong Kong that it would be closing its branch in the Asian financial hub as part of a broad restructuring after a government bailout.
+HONG KONG, Sept 5 Portugal's Banco Espirito Santo SA has told its clients in Hong Kong that it would be closing its branch in the Asian financial hub as part of a broad restructuring after a government bailout.

 In the email to clients seen by Reuters, the bank said it would no longer accept orders in Hong Kong due to the closure.